Table of contents

 in place of this one.
 However, the functionality of this

-routine is needed for converting ET to SCLK strings.
+routine is needed for converting ET to SCLK strings, and the

 This function outputs encoded SCLK values.
 The advantage of